“Failure isn’t the opposite of success. It’s part of success.” – Ariana Huffington

 Kids, who learn an incredible amount each and every day, inevitably face many failures.
 This is why failure and their interpretation of it need to be handled carefully.

 Failure results when there is a mismatch between expectation and actual performance.
-While this can lead to frustration, it’s not something that should be taken negatively.

 One of the most important things to teach your child is that failure does not mean they’ve reached the end of the road and that they should give up.